 Step 5 – getting started!

 The work can begin!
 Whilst you are working with us we will offer you ongoing support and training to ensure that you continue to be able to work to a high standard.
 We want you to feel confident that your skills are up to date with the progress of the advocacy movement, mental health services and all relevant legislation.
-All out of pocket expenses will be covered.
+Out of pocket expenses will be covered.

 If you would like more information or would like to pop in for a chat to find out more please get in touch!